Monkshoody/SoundBoard/README.md

 *On their way of finding a child in huge castle your party walks by a locked door.
 One of the party members is pretty good in hearing noises or sensing people, so you want him to hear a whimper or sob.* Now you can pass that sound just to this player in hope he will sensor it and ask the others if they heard it.
 ### Combinable:

 Additionally, there is no need to pause the background music!
-The SoundBoard automatically mixes the sound into the music playing – for an even more immersive gaming experience.
+The SoundBoard automatically mixes the sound into the music playing – for an even more immersive gaming experience.<br><br>

 ## ⚙️ How it Works

-The SoundBoard allows game masters to add sound links (currently only via Dropbox) and play them specifically.
+The SoundBoard allows game masters to add sound links (currently only via Dropbox) and play them specifically.<br>
-Recommendation for sound effects: pixabay.com/sound-effects
+Recommendation for sound effects: pixabay.com/sound-effects<br><br>

 ### 🥸 Initial Game Masters View